Music (MUS)

 MUS 442 Instrumental Literature & Arranging 2 credits

 This course will emphasize instrumental literature for school-aged groups, including a study of instrumental composers and compositions.
 Students will also learn the practical aspects of scoring and will gain understanding of how composers have traditionally written for instrument(s) and ensembles.
-(Prerequisite: MUS 204 or equivalent)
+Studio Course.
+(Prerequisite: MUS 205 or equivalent).

 MUS 446 Choral Literature & Arranging 2 credits

 A course of study focusing on choral literature from the Renaissance through the present, including global choral music.
 Using a variety of representative compositions from each era, students will study techniques for composing effective settings for choral groups.
-(Prerequisites: MUS 204 or equivalent)
+Studio Course.
+(Prerequisites: MUS 205 or equivalent).

 MUS 488 Independent Study in Music 1-4 credits